hiyama341/ConStrain/docs/_build/html/_sources/colab_notebooks.rst.txt

 TEST:
 -----

-8. The `LibraryCharacterisation`_ notebook describes data processing of LC-MS data and genotyping of the generated strains.
+8. The `LibraryCharacterisation`_ notebook describes Con data processing of LC-MS data and genotyping of the generated strains.

 LEARN:
 ------

-9. The `DataAnalysisML`_ notebook describes how we automatically can fetch homologs from NCBI from a query in a standardizable and repeatable way.
+9. The `DataAnalysisML`_ notebook describes how we use AutoML to predict the best combinations for a targeted second round of library construction.

+For more information head over to our `publication <https://github.com/hiyama341/ConStrain/blob/main/colab_notebooks/08_LEARN_DataAnalysis.ipynb>`__ describing the use of ConStrain in a literate programming context.